 A healthy workplace can be promoted when reflective opportunities (formal or informal) become an integral part of the workplace.
 “Structured reflection on our actions and behaviour can help us to make sense of the circumstances around us, learn from experiences and understand ourselves better, and improve our responses and actions going forward”.
 (Meechan.2017)

 The Psychology Team have developed advice for all staff and teams - via wellbeing check in sessions and are providing support to teams and individuals via a physical presence in the hospital and the village area in Craigavon Area Hospital and via their phoneline service.
-Staff can access further information and materials from the Psychology Department via their COVID Sharepoint Area.
+Staff can access further information and materials from the Psychology Department via their COVID Sharepoint Area (link is external).

 Connecting with your child(ren)